microchip-pic-avr-solutions/matlab-lvmc-dspic33ck256mp508-foc-smo/README.md

     <p align = "center"><font size="2">
     </p>

 5. This opens the Simulink model as shown in the below figure.
-Click on the "Run" button to run the simulation.
+Click on the "Run" icon to start the simulation.
 <br />

     <p align="center">